 Saint Patrick lived in the 5th century and was a Christian missionary.
 He was instrumental in converting Ireland to Christianity.
 Known most for his usage of the shamrock to help explain the Trinity, Patrick’s successfully converted the pagans.

 Several posts on this feast day focus on “little known facts” or about whether Saint Patrick was actually Irish.
-I’m going to on something a bit different.
-Saint Patrick’s Breastplate prayer always provided me a great comfort.
-This article will examine the various aspects to his prayer.
+I’m going to do something a bit different.
+Saint Patrick’s Breastplate prayer always provided me with great comfort.
+This article will examine the various aspects of his prayer.

 Here’s the short version of the prayer (for the long version check out the link in the related resources at the end of this article):

 Christ above me,

 Christ on my left,

 Christ in the heart of every man who thinks of me,

 Christ in the mouth of everyone who speaks of me,